All Assamese Students' Association, New Delhi: Frestival

 Frestival is an Annual event organised by All Assamese Students' Association, New Delhi to welcome the fresher students from Assam.
 It usually happen between August–September.
 They invite artists like the local train, Neel akash to entertain students.

 Bohagi Utsav

 Bohagi Utsav is a celebration of Assamese new year Bohag Bihu, All Assamese Students' Association organizes Bohagi Utsav annually with the participation of many Assamese people staying in Delhi.
 Many popular artists like Zubeen Garg, Deeplina Deka, Amrita Gogoi had performed in the event.

 Mamoni Raisom Goswami Memorial National Debate

 The Mamoni Raisom Goswami Memorial National Debate Competition is organized every year By AASA, ND in memory of literateur Dr. Indira Goswami.

 Other Activities

-All Assamese Students' Association also organise various events like Health Camp for slum children, Children's Day in Slum areas, Motivational Talk Session, Career Counseling Sessions, Saraswati Puja, Annual Sports Day etc. All Assamese students' Association always been raising their voice for Assam.
-They participated in the Anti CAA Protests in Delhi; they initiated various fund raisers in critical times like Flood in Assam, Covid -19 Scare.
+All Assamese Students' Association also organise various events like Health camps for slum children, Children's Day in Slum Areas, Motivational Talk sessions, Career Counseling Sessions, Saraswati Puja, Annual Sports Day etc. All Assamese students' Association always been raising their voice for Assam.
+They participated in the Anti CAA Protests in Delhi; they initiated various fund raisers in critical times like the flood in Assam and the COVID-19 Scare.